 (a) The discharges are not always from a point source and often occur from large surface areas of stored material.
 This means that the predetermination of source terms and dispersion in the environment may be quite difficult and uncertain.
 With existing facilities, surveys should therefore be conducted to determine the geometry (point versus area sources) of the release.
+Alternatively, use may be made of appropriate models for assessing the impact of area sources.

 (b) Greater reliance may need to be placed on environmental monitoring in assessing doses to the representative person.
-However, in areas with a relatively high level of natural background radiation, any increment in environmental levels caused by the discharge may be masked by the natural variability of the background levels; (c) Specific assessments should be carried out to identify samples to be included in the environmental monitoring programme so that any increment may be followed in time.
+However, in areas with a relatively high level of natural background radiation, any increment in environmental levels caused by the discharge may be masked by the natural variability of the background levels;

+(c) Specific assessments should be carried out to identify samples to be included in the environmental monitoring programme so that any increment may be followed in time.
 However, environmental monitoring may also be necessary to reassure the local population.
 In some circumstances, it may be necessary to include the monitoring of radon and dust close to main source areas, such as venting stacks and waste piles.